esa/cascade/doc/install.rst

 Note that the PyPI name of the project is esa_cascade (rather than cascade) in order to avoid name collisions with an existing project.

-Note also that the cascade PyPI package includes only the Python binding (and not the C++ library).
+Note also that the PyPI package includes only the Python bindings (and not the C++ library).

 .. warning::